 Like Looker, Sigma is also cloud-based and allows users to build dashboards by choosing charts and visuals from its visualization library.
 It’s a mature tool, with a fairly shallow learning curve.

 However, like many BI tools, Sigma has an opinionated UI.
 You get a menu of predefined charting components, but you can’t edit them as you would if the designs were part of your repo.
-And, while it’s less expensive than Looker, Sigma is still a costly option for many businesses.
+And Sigma is still a costly option for many businesses, with no published pricing of its own.

 What users say about Sigma